ckeditor/ckeditor5/docs/installation/frameworks/react.md

 CKEditor 5 consists of {@link installation/getting-started/predefined-builds ready-to-use editor builds} and {@link framework/index CKEditor 5 Framework} upon which the builds are based.

-The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link installation/getting-started/predefined-builds#available-builds rich text editor builds}.
+The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link installation/advanced/predefined-builds#available-builds rich text editor builds}.
 Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-ckeditor-5-built-from-source) into your application.
-You can also use a customized editor built by using [CKEditor 5 online builder](https://ckeditor.com/ckeditor-5/online-builder/) in any React application.
+You can also use a customized editor built by using [CKEditor 5 online builder](#using-the-ckeditor-5-online-builder) in any React application.

 ## Quick start

-Install the [CKEditor 5 WYSIWYG editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link installation/getting-started/predefined-builds#available-builds editor build of your choice}.
+If you want an out-of-the-box editor, install the [CKEditor 5 WYSIWYG editor component for React](https://www.npmjs.com/package/@ckeditor/ckeditor5-react) and the {@link installation/advanced/predefined-builds#available-builds editor build of your choice}.
+For more flexible options, learn about [customizing the builds](#customizing-the-builds).

 Assuming that you picked [`@ckeditor/ckeditor5-build-classic`](https://www.npmjs.com/package/@ckeditor/ckeditor5-build-classic):